 The Progressive Forum produced a special closing event on April 21, 2014, to focus on the most important issue for the success of life, climate change, featuring Bill McKibben, founder of 350.org.
-After producing 48 events over nine years, founder Randall Morton retired from TPF to move on to other projects.
-As a legacy gift to the community, TPF left a website with timeless wisdom, featuring a comprehensive page on all past speakers with videos, biographical sketches, reading lists, and news updates.
+After producing 48 events over nine years, founder Randall Morton stepped away from The Progressive Forum to move on to other projects.

 When it premiered in 2005, The Progressive Forum became America's only civic speaker organization expressly dedicated to progressive values.
-TPF produced the national book launches for Al Gore's An Inconvenient Truth, climatologist James Hansen's Storms of My Grandchildren, and Supreme Court Justice Sonia Sotomayor's My Beloved World, which was broadcast to a national television audience on C-Span Book-TV.
-In the fall of 2013, TPF provided the national book launch for Lester Brown's autobiography, Breaking New Ground.
-TPF provided the film premiere of Fighting Goliath: Texas Coal Wars, introduced by Robert Redford who commissioned and narrated the documentary.
+The Progressive Forum produced the national book launches for Al Gore's An Inconvenient Truth, climatologist James Hansen's Storms of My Grandchildren, and Supreme Court Justice Sonia Sotomayor's My Beloved World, which was broadcast to a national television audience on C-Span Book-TV.
+In the fall of 2013, The Progressive Forum provided the national book launch for Lester Brown's autobiography, Breaking New Ground.
+The Progressive Forum provided the film premiere of Fighting Goliath: Texas Coal Wars, introduced by Robert Redford who commissioned and narrated the documentary.
 Gloria Steinem celebrated the 30th anniversary of the historic National Women's Conference held in Houston.
-TPF presented U.S. House Speaker Nancy Pelosi as well as two Supreme Court Justices, John Paul Stevens and Sonia Sotomayor.
-In the fall of 2012, TPF became the first city-based speaker organization featuring comprehensive website pages and event videos of its past speakers, reaching a worldwide audience.
+The Progressive Forum presented U.S. House Speaker Nancy Pelosi as well as two Supreme Court Justices, John Paul Stevens and Sonia Sotomayor.
+In the fall of 2012, The Progressive Forum became the first city-based speaker organization featuring comprehensive website pages and event videos of its past speakers, reaching a worldwide audience.

 The Progressive Forum, Houston, is a civic speaker organization dedicated to enriching our democracy and culture by presenting the great minds we believe are advancing the success of the individual, our species, and life on the planet, great minds from all the fields of human endeavor, the sciences and humanities as well as politics and public affairs.
 Our progressive viewpoint is rooted in mainstream constitutional, enlightenment, and egalitarian values that need continual affirmation.
 The Progressive Forum originated a new model for civic speaker organizations in Houston to create larger audiences and a higher quality experience by providing an evening theater event compared to traditional hotel luncheons.